MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/category-view-report.md

 ## Insights on learner’s enrollment and course registration

-This section in the Category View enables an admin to view learner enrollment over time and popular courses by enrollment among the learners for a given category.
+This section in the Category View enables an admin to view learner enrollment over time and popular courses by enrollment among learners for a given category.
 For example, the image below shows the information for a Healthcare category.
 ![Healthcare category](../../media/image%2839%29.png)

 ### Learners enrollment over time

-The graph provides information about all the learners enrolled for all the courses under a specific category over time.
+The graph provides information about all learners enrolled for all the courses under a specific category over time.
 Hover over the title to view the description of this graph.

 The values that are measured are: